 The paintings are not as beautiful as they should be, and one supposes the artless compositional style is part of the effect, but in the long run it won’t do.
 He is only an example of an ongoing trend, it would be a pity if he ended up a mere curiosity.

-Ernesto Cánovas: An American Trilogy is on at the Halcyon Gallery until 26th May 2014, for further information visit here.
+Ernesto Cánovas: An American Trilogy is at the Halcyon Gallery until 26th May 2014.
+For further information visit the gallery’s website here.